dommontalto/dommontalto/README.md

                     <img src="misc/app-store.png" alt="View on App Store" width="100" />
                 </a>
             </p>
-            <p>Hx is a smart control system built for high-end homes and yachts, letting users control lighting, climate, entertainment, and more from one place.</p>
+            <p>Hx is a smart control system built for high end homes and yachts, letting users control lighting, climate, entertainment, and more from one place.</p>
             <ul>
                 <li>Built using UIKit with an MVVM architecture, RxSwift, and full unit test coverage.</li>
                 <li>Uses CocoaPods for dependency management and supports CI/CD pipelines.</li>
-                <li>Integrated with Atlassian tools for team collaboration and issue tracking.</li>
+                <li>Atlassian tools for team collaboration and issue tracking.</li>
                 <li>Fully supports both light and dark mode, and is optimised for iPad.</li>
             </ul>
             <p>